openSUSE/packages-i18n/README.md

 Calling `make` in the top directory is what you need in most cases.
 It generates metadata for Tumbleweed.

 You need to update `package-translations` package afterwards.

-For some reason, `rpm-groups.pot` is not translated here, but in yast-translations.
-Call `tools/rpm-groups-pot-update.sh` from `yast-translations` repository to get it into the final location.